-Del-Val Food Ingredients only uses the highest grades of agar that has the highest water-binding and gel strength.
+Del-Val Food Ingredients only uses the highest grades of agar that has the highest water-binding and gel strength in our glaze stabilizers.
 Agar is the most expensive ingredient in the glaze stabilizer and there are several grades of agar.
-We only a special grade of agar as it is highly functional in glazes due to its high water-binding ability.
+We only use a special grade of agar as it is highly functional in glazes due to its high water-binding ability.
 It is vital to use a stabilizer with the correct agar type and grade to achieve proper water binding characteristics.
-Agar will not alter the water activity of the glaze, but it will help with reducing melting during hot weather.
+Agar will not alter the water activity of the glaze, but it will help with reducing melting during hot weather and stabilizing the water movement.

 Icings have a water content is 12 to 15% and sugar content of 82-85%.
 Icings will be more viscous and are applied to the top surface only.
 Icings are typically whiter in color.
 This is due to the thicker application and some will add titanium dioxide to make the icing even whiter.
 The lower water content and the fact that it is applied on a cooled baked good allows for a reduced syneresis of the icing.
-Thicker glazes are always more stable.
+Thicker glazes and icings are always more stable than thin glazes.

 Glazes have a water content of 20-25% and sugar content of 70-75%.
 The viscosity is lower so that it will flow over the entire product almost enrobing the donut.
 Most glazes have a plate under the waterfall to pool the glaze to assure the bottom is completely covered.
 The final glaze will be slightly clear.
 Glazes should be applied on hot donuts and glazes have more syneresis and other breakdown issues on shelf life.
 Thinner applications are always less stable.